colbyfayock/my-swapi-search/README.md

-# My SWAPI Search Demo
+# Demo SWAPI Search Starter

 Demo Next.js application to get a quick project up and running including a search input and basic autocomplete for The Star Wars API (SWAPI).